javatarian/javaee-clinic/README.md

 - Focusing on making a UI responsive enough to Desktop/Tablet;
 - Some entities may extend a mapped superclass, like Secretary and Doctor;
 - Aiming for something like a modularization of the JSF Pages (mainly the dialogs);
-- Kind of different GenericService without using the DAO layer/pattern.
+- Kind of different GenericService without using the DAO layer/pattern;
+- Page Objects Pattern to test the pages (TBI).

 ---
 ## Running the project...